MariaCruzg/Crunchbase_analysis/README.md

 ## Define the Problem:

 It's difficult to know in which company to invest, so this project wants to have a simple visualization of the data to make the investors easier to make the decision.

-The objective of this project is to **understand the factors that influence the company status in startups** in North America.

-So in this project We need to format the data.
+The purpose of this notebook is to try out a few algorithms for solving classification problems.
 The algorithm presented **classify** the **status** of the **companies** who has participated on **investments**' series from 2012 to 2017.

 ## Gather the Data: